bernardodemarco/quizzes-project/README.md

 ![home-page-final-project](https://user-images.githubusercontent.com/115510880/222758402-043e4e61-04d1-4d92-ab91-bb710d0e3a06.png)

 This is my first React.js project.
 It was the final test of [Pixel's](https://ejpixel.com.br/) web development course, which focused entirely on front-end development.
-As such, ***there is no*** user authentication, and quiz results are not persistent
+As such, ***there is no*** user authentication, and quiz results are not persistent.

 Working on this project allowed me to put into practice all the theory that I learned during [Pixel's](https://ejpixel.com.br/) trainee program.